-Despite the 35% discount, this sale's 2.45¢ per mile purchase rate is a pretty miserable price for buying American Airlines miles.
+Despite the appealing-sounding 35% discount, this sale's 2.45¢ per mile purchase rate is an uninspiring price for buying American Airlines miles.
 We always recommend that you wait until you have an immediate need before buying AA miles — especially since it's been a while since AA has not run a buy miles promotion.

 Do you see any reason to buy AA miles at 2.45¢ a piece?

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.